Benji Marshall: Auckland Blues (2014)

 In August Marshall entered negotiations with the Blues to play Super Rugby in New Zealand.
 He indicated his desire to play for the Auckland team, even if it meant a pay cut and the probability of starting on the bench.

 Marshall signed a two-year deal with the Auckland franchise worth close to $500,000 a season, announced via Blues official YouTube channel, with Marshall wearing the Blues jumper while still signed with Wests Tigers.
 Blues coach Sir John Kirwan hinted that number 10 (first five-eighth), not 15 (fullback), may be Marshall's ideal position.
 Marshall later said, "I'm a little bit dirty on myself for the way I left.
 I could've done things a lot better.
 I know that.
 The whole Auckland Blues jumper fiasco.
 The disrespect of doing that.
 I didn't know it at the time, and people around me were telling me to do it.
 I was dumb enough to listen."

 In February 2014, Marshall made his Super Rugby debut for the Blues against the Highlanders at Forsyth Barr Stadium in Dunedin coming on off the bench in the 59th minute playing at fullback which resulted in a re-shuffle with Charles Piutau shifting to the centres.
 In his debut game he set up a line-break assist to Peter Saili, which led to a try to Patrick Tuipulotu.
 However, the Blues end-up losing 21–29.

 On 15 March 2014, Marshall made his first appearance at fullback for the Blues for the clash against the South African team, the at Ellis Park Stadium in Johannesburg.
 During the game, he scored his first Super Rugby try in the second half of the game (in the 80th minute).
 He made 10 runs (130 metres), 2 line-breaks, 3 Offloads and 2 Try-Assists – setting up a try to team outside-backs Frank Halai (in the 65th minute) and George Moala (in the 71st minute).
 Unfortunately, the Blues end-up losing 36–39.
 Despite the loss, Marshall made a couple of great touches with the ball and produce a strong performance in the game.
 Following round 5 (of the 2014 Super Rugby Season), Marshall was named at Fullback in the Fox-Sports' Round 5 Super Rugby 'Team of the week'.

-However, on 23 April 2014, having made just one start and six appearances, Marshall was released from his contract with the Blues.
+On 23 April 2014, having made just one start and six appearances, Marshall was released from his contract with the Blues.